Skip to main content

 End

-A Double Bar marking the ending on the song, it is automatically added to your tabs after you finish editing:
+In My Guitar Tabs this is automatically added to your tabs after you finish editing,

 Stroke